 Question #2: After you’ve confirmed 5+ years of employment history, what’s your next step to process your client’s loan application?

 The first example is a jumbled mess!
 The second is simple to understand.
 So, be conscious of your wording, phrasing, and tenses.
-Direct your question to your learner, omit ancillary information, and streamline as much as possible so your learner doesn’t waste valuable time decoding questions.
+Direct your question to your learner, omit any unnecessary information, and streamline as much as possible so your learner doesn’t waste valuable time decoding questions.

 With the right answers in place, it may be tempting to fill in the remaining choices in your answer set with answers that are easy, bogus, or downright silly.
 But if you do this, you’ll miss an opportunity to ask the learner to distinguish nuances.
 So ask an SME or other specialized resource to coach you on choices that go deeper than the surface level.
 Or, consider including fewer choices in your answer set: three good choices are better than five haphazard ones.

 Be sure to include specific directions on how learners should answer your quiz questions.
 Select from a list?
-Choose one?
-Choose many?
+Pick one?
+Pick many?
 Open response?
-You may choose to guide learners with a combination of written directions and on-screen navigation.
-Whatever you decide, tell your learner specifically what to do.
+Guide your learners by explaining to them exactly what they need to do.

 Tip 5: Create Feedback for Your Quiz Questions

 Feedback is the response you give to learners after they answer a quiz question—and it’s a hidden e-learning gem!
-Providing feedback allows for a prime teachable moment in which you can offer valuable information without distracting from the main message in your lessons.
+Providing feedback is a prime teachable moment in which you can offer valuable information without distracting from the main message in your lessons.

 When you write quiz question feedback, make sure it explains what the correct answer is and why.
 For example, if your learner answered incorrectly that stop signs are yellow, then your feedback might look like this: